Lady Augusta Murray: Later life

 Prince Augustus tried to have his marriage to Lady Augusta recognised for many years, but eventually, he separated from her.
 On 27 November 1801, the King created him, Duke of Sussex, Earl of Inverness, and Baron Arklow.
 In 1806, Lady Augusta was given royal licence to use the surname De Ameland instead of Murray.
+Lady Augusta had a home at 1 Connaught Place, built for her in 1807 by her brother-in-law, Prince William Frederick, Duke of Gloucester and Edinburgh.

 She was granted a pension of £4,000 per annum and bought a house in Ramsgate where she created a small estate.
-Augusta died on 4 March 1830 and is buried in the D'Este mausoleum in the churchyard at St Lawrence in Thanet.
+Augusta died on 4 March 1830 and is buried in the D'Este mausoleum in the churchyard at St Laurence-in-Thanet in Ramsgate.

 After Lady Augusta's death, the Duke of Sussex married Lady Cecilia Underwood.